{{flagHref}}

 Frequently Asked Questions

-It is measured by applying a known shear stress to the material, recording the resulting shear strain, and calculating the ratio of stress to strain.
+By applying a known shear stress and observing the resulting shear strain, then calculating the ratio of stress to strain.

 About the author